VA2QED/frame-of-references/notes/position-and-orientation.md

 ### Orientation

 >  [Removed the mention to reference frames] Let us introduce the problem before creating the concepts.
 Instead of introducing the observers first, it is more optimal to introduce the subject of the discussion - the object.
 Introducing it first allows the audience to look at the object and come up with their own judgment before the observers' perspectives are presented.
 >
 >  TODO: it is better to replace the object with something else, be it a car or an arrow that has an orientation associated with it instead of a triangle (directions can be confused if you use a simple shape).

-**Let us say that we have an object, facing this way.**
+**Let us say that we have a triangle, facing this way.**

 *Animation: create and rotate object.*

 > Introducing the observers.
 I strongly prefer to not use my name.
 >
 > TODO: We also prefer to use simpler names instead of our real names as they are easier to process.
-Naming observers also face the challenge of labelling the observers and having to reinforce the names throughout the presentation as they can be forgotten.
+Naming observers also face the challenge of labeling the observers and having to reinforce the names throughout the presentation as they can be forgotten.
 Possible candidates can be the classic *Alice and Bob* or colour-coded observers *Blue and Orange* for example.
 >
 > Instead of directly saying reference frames, we indirectly indicate their position and orientation.

-**And we have two observers, [Top Observer] and [Bottom Observer] facing each other on the opposite end of the screen.**
+**And we have two observers, Blue and Orange facing each other on the opposite end of the screen.**

 *Animation: create and show the observers.*